Benoit (book)

-Benoit: Wrestling with the Horror that Destroyed a Family and Crippled a Sport or just Benoit is a 2007 non-fiction book co-written by sports journalists Heath McCoy, Greg Oliver, Steven Johnson and Irvin Muchnick about the Canadian professional wrestler Chris Benoit and his and his family's death by his own hands.
-It was the first book about the event and consisted of four essays about Benoit, his wife Nancy and their young son Daniel, their deaths and the aftermath of the murders; one by each author.
-The book was released by the Canadian publisher ECW Press in October 2007, only a few months after the events.
+Benoit: Wrestling with the Horror that Destroyed a Family and Crippled a Sport is a 2007 non-fiction book co-written by sports journalists Heath McCoy, Greg Oliver, Steven Johnson, and Irvin Muchnick. about the Canadian professional wrestler Chris Benoit and his murder-suicide of his family.
+It consists of four essays, one by each author, about Benoit, his wife Nancy and their 7-year-old son Daniel, their deaths, and the aftermath of the murders.
+The book was released by the Canadian publisher ECW Press in October 2007.

 Publication history

 The book was released in October 2007 and include an introduction which is followed by four essays that each discuss the subject from a distinct perspective.